rachelleagarcia/rachelleagarcia.github.io/_posts/2020-05-04-legacy-htb.md

 tags: ['Hack The Box']
 ---

-<p>Legacy is the second machine on Hack The Box and aimed for beginners as it only requires one exploit to obtain root access.</p>
+<p>Legacy is also one of the first machines released on Hack The Box (HTB) and aimed for beginners.
+It is a Windows box that is vulnerable to SMB bugs and I'll be using Metasploit to exploit them.</p>

 <h2>Hack the box</h2>